MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Implementing-Security-Certificates-in-a-Test-Environment.md

     3. In the **Add Standalone Snap-in** dialog box, select **Certificates**, choose **Computer Account**, choose **Local Computer**, and then choose **Add**.

--   The makecert.exe utility.
+-   The makecert.exe utility or the  Powershell Cmdlet [New-SelfSignedCertificate](https://docs.microsoft.com/en-us/powershell/module/pkiclient/new-selfsignedcertificate).

      The makecert.exe utility is installed with Microsoft Visual Studio and Microsoft Windows SDK.
-For more information, see [Certificate Creation Tool \(Makecert.exe\)](http://go.microsoft.com/fwlink/?LinkId=202833) in the MSDN Library.
+For more information, see [Makecert](https://docs.microsoft.com/da-dk/windows/desktop/SecCrypto/makecert).
+The procedures in the walkthrough use makecert.

 ## Configuring [!INCLUDE[nav_server](includes/nav_server_md.md)]
  You create and install a root certification authority \(CA\) and a server certificate on the computer running [!INCLUDE[nav_server](includes/nav_server_md.md)].